mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 Packaging is an essential but often neglected step in the software development process.
 The development of software generally serves one of two purposes: (1) to solve a specific problem, or (2) to create a general-purpose tool.
 The first addresses immediate needs and reflects the particulars of a single task.
 By contrast, the second involves recognising patterns that recur across problems and abstracting them into reusable components.
 For example, (1) might be the optimisation of a wing to maximise aerodynamic efficiency, while (2) would be the optimiser.

-The software experience of domain experts (e.g. engineers, researchers, data scientists) typically falls into the first category.

-This approach produces problem-specific solutions that are hard to maintain and extend.
-Inexperienced programmers often couple general-purpose components (such as optimisers) and problem-specific logic, resulting in tightly coupled code that is difficult to reuse or extend.

-... tightly coupled solutions into modular building blocks that can be installed, shared and maintained independently.

-By separating reusable functionality from problem-specific logic, general-purpose components can be packaged and distributed.
-This approach reduces duplicate efforts and enables users to collaborate and build on prior work.
+While domain experts (e.g. engineers, researchers, data scientists) typically focus on solving specific problems, developing general-purpose tools requires a shift in perspective towards reusability, abstraction and modularity.
+Building general-purpose tools forces developers to identify patterns across problems, design clean interfaces and write extensible code.
+This experience fosters better engineering practices that improve all subsequent work.

-When core components (like optimisation methods) are properly abstracted and packaged, they become valuable assets across multiple projects rather than remaining trapped in single-use implementations.
+When core components (like optimisation methods) are decoupled from the problem specific logic (or properly abstracted and packaged?), they become valuable tools that can be utilised and built upon by others.
 This separation enhances code quality, promotes reusability and enables collaborative development.
 By adopting this approach, domain experts can move from writing isolated scripts to building robust software libraries.

 The `pyga` package can be installed locally using the following command `pip install git+https://github.com/mark-hobbs/pyga.git`.